anupj/todor/README.md

 # Introduction

-This is a toy project to demonstrate how to implement SurrealDB with Rust by building a basic Todo app.
+This is a toy project to demonstrate how to implement [SurrealDB](https://surrealdb.com/) with [Rust](https://www.rust-lang.org/) by building a basic Todo app.

-## TODO (no pun intended)

-- [ ] Write tests
-- [ ] Add a CLI frontend

 ## License